11 Reasons Integrity Is Not About Honesty Alone & Why It Matters for Emotional Healing

 1. You do what you said you would do, even when the excitement wears off

 When you commit to something, your motivation can be temporary, but your purpose is typically sincere.
-According to research by the American Psychological Association, people frequently overestimate their feelings about the future, which can lead to unfulfilled promises as excitement fades.
+According to research by the American Psychological Association, people overestimate their future feelings, which can lead to unfulfilled promises as excitement fades4.

 2. You take responsibility instead of giving excuses